jemmy512/book-notes/linux/linux-proc.md

 * PID Namespace
     * When setns/unshare, the caller creats a new namespace for its chilren, but the caller itself doesn't move into the new namespace.
     * The 1st process with pid 1 created by caller is init process in new namespace
+    * This is beacause a process pid cant change during its lifetime

 ```c
 SYSCALL_DEFINE2(setns, int, fd, int, flags)